NSSkull/NSSkull/README.md

 - 👀 I’m interested in Discord & HTML Development.
 - 🌱 I’m currently learning Skript, Javascript.
 Python, and HTML.
 - 💞️ I’m looking to collaborate on projects like JS or DC Bots
-- 📫 How to reach me nsskulldevs@outlook.com
+- 📫 How to reach me nsskull@stridesmp.eu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like music mainly Juice WRLD.